 “The truth is that the nature of our work is very romanticised.
-The creative profession (not just music production) in general, requires us who are in it to usually put in more time than what is traditionally ‘worth’.
-And most of us don’t get to see the fruits of our labours till several years later, if we played our cards right,” claims award-winning music producer Evan Low, who goes by the alias Evanturetime.
+The creative profession (not just music production) in general, requires us who are in it to put in more time than what is traditionally ‘worth’.
+And most of us don’t get to see the fruits of our labours till several years later, if we played our cards right,” quips award-winning music producer Evan Low, who goes by the alias evanturetime.

 Poised to be the next contender in remixing local rapper icon Yung Raja’s sophomore single “Mad Blessings” for the REM!X initiative organised by SGMUSO and Popspoken, Evanturetime has garnered a long list of accolades and credits.
 Doubling as a music director, he has worked with the likes of local heavyweights such as The Sam Willows, iNCH, Linying, Charlie Lim to engineering for international superstars like David Foster and Nathan East to collaborating with visual artist Sam Lo (SKL0) and urban dance crew O School.
 As an artist, his more popular repertoire includes Sober, Vultures and You, all collaborations with popular local artists like Nathan Hartono, Tim De Cotta and Vandetta.